 SOCRATES: The art of the greatest representatives of wisdom-the men called orators and lawyers [my note (and politicians)].
 These men, I take it, use their art to produce conviction not by teaching people, but by making them judge whatever they themselves choose.
 Or do you think there are any teachers so clever that within the short time allowed by the clock they can teach adequately to people who were not eye-witnesses the truth of what happened to people who have been robbed or assaulted?

-THEAETETUS: No, I don't think they possibly could; but they might be able to
+THEAETETUS: No, I don't think they possibly could; but they might be able to persuade them.

 SOCRATES: And by 'persuading them', you mean 'causing them to judge', don't you?